devschooldevops/02_linux/3_managing_software.md

 - find packages containing a file named nptd
 - install the package **sl** and run it
 - find which package owns the */etc/centos-release* file
-- find what other files were installed by the above packet
+- find what other files were installed by the above package

 ```Planning is for those who don't know how to troubleshoot.```